 In fact, as a restaurant manager, it also should be your sincere desire to meet or exceed those expectations.
 For if you please a first-time customer by delivering a delightful experience, you will have a repeat guest.
 This will help you increase revenue, gain brand awareness through their social media raves, and continue to grow your business.

 However, a disappointed guest will have the exact opposite effect on your business.
 He will leave your restaurant never to return again, taking all the cash in his wallet along with him.
 Worse yet, he might leave a poor review on your social media channels or Google reviews.

 Together, let’s take look at how your restaurant cleanliness can improve the guest experience in your establishment.
 I have included two colorful infographics that you share with your staff as a visual reminder of the importance of their roles in the customer experience process.

-Front of House Cleanliness
+Front of restaurant Cleanliness

 Now you see, we are getting into finer details that underscore the importance of a clean restaurant.
 Your staff makes time every day to wipe down the menus, so they don’t feel sticky, roll cutlery to present it in a clean way, and vacuum the carpets.
 Those are wonderful things that should be done as part of your “Daily Cleaning” checklist.